 Genetic testing identifies a child’s biological father.

-Genetic testing is available from Child Support at no cost when paternity has not yet been established.
-Contact Child Support to set up an appointment.
+Genetic testing, sometimes called DNA testing, is available from Child Support at no cost when paternity has not yet been established and you are receiving Full Services.

 What to expect:

 Genetic testing, is done at a Child Support office.
 The mother, child, and man believed to be the father may all come in for testing at the same time or separately.
 Child Support will do its best to accommodate individual schedules.
 Please call for an appointment.

 When you arrive for testing, you will be asked to provide a photo ID.
 If the child who is being tested has an identification card, it is helpful to bring that along too.
 At the time of the test, photos will be taken of each party being tested in case there is ever a question about who submitted the samples.

 To do the genetic test, skin cells are collected from each of the parties.
 The cells are collected by rubbing a swab on the the inside cheek of the mouth of each of the parties.
 The swabs are then sealed and packaged so that they cannot be tampered with and sent to LabCorp where the latest technology is used to compare the cells of the mother, child and man believed to be the father.

 Results are received in about 2 weeks.
 Child Support will notify all parties of the results by letter.